pslaski/currency-rates/Readme.md

 Simple currency rates application which is using Fixer.io API.

 ## Run
-Fixer.io access key is needed to start the application.

-It could be provided as a configuration value for `currency-rates.fixer.access-key` or as an environment variable for `FIXER_ACCESS_KEY`.
+Fixer.io access key is needed to start the application and can be provided as a configuration value for `currency-rates.fixer.access-key` or as an environment variable for `FIXER_ACCESS_KEY`.

 Then start application by running: